Automatic selection of hyper-parameters via the use of softened profile likelihood

 Although it can be used generally for hyper-parameter selection, the heuristic method of \citet{zhu2006} was originally presented for the purpose of determining the number of principal components, and not applicable to problems with more than one hyper-parameter; we will elaborate on this limitation later in Section~\ref{sec:generalization} to make it more clear.

 On the other hand, it is now common for many statistical and computational problems to have more than one hyper-parameter.
 A highly-cited example in statistics is the elastic net \citep{enet}:

 with two hyper-parameters $\lambda_1, \lambda_2 > 0$.
-The original elastic net constrains $\bm{D}=\bm{I}$ to be the identity matrix; the version we have given above is sometimes referred to as the ``generalized'' elastic net (GEN).
-Figure~\ref{fig:GENcontour} shows an example of fitting a GEN model~\eqref{eq:GEN} to hourly temperature measurements collected from 13 weather stations across Canada during the month of July between 2019 and 2022.
-We will return to this example in Section~\ref{sec:example_GEN} with more details, but the decision faced here by the data analyst can already be appreciated: Initially as both hyper-parameters increase, the evaluation metric decreases---here, meaning the model is judged more favorably.
-The metric decreases steadily at first in both directions, but ``at some point'' the metric starts to decrease much more slowly in the $\lambda_2$-direction and even starts to increase in the $\lambda_1$-direction.
+Figure~\ref{fig:ENcontour} shows an example of fitting an elastic net model~\eqref{eq:EN} to a dataset about forest fires in Portugal.
+We will return to this example in Section~\ref{sec:example_EN} with more details, but the decision faced here by the data analyst can already be appreciated: As both hyper-parameters increase, the mean squared error (MSE) increases, slowly at first, but ``at some point'' the increase starts to accelerate in both directions.

-The method of \citet{zhu2006} can be used to determine the ``turning point'' in Figure~\ref{fig:scree}, but not the one in Figure~\ref{fig:GENcontour}.
+The method of \citet{zhu2006} can be used to determine the ``turning point'' in Figure~\ref{fig:scree}, but not the one in Figure~\ref{fig:ENcontour}.
 In this article, we extend their work to overcome this limitation.